fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Remove-ServiceFabricApplicationPackage.md

 ```

 This command removes the application package that has the specified image store path.
-The cmdlet does prompt you for confirmation before it removes the application package.
+The cmdlet does prompt you for confirmation before it removes the application package unless you use the parameter "-Confirm".

 ## PARAMETERS